hifly81/kafka-spring-demo/README.md

  - broker listening on port 9092 with ACL
  - schema registry listening on port 8081
+ - Read and Write permission on topic orders for user "alice"
+ - Read permission on group order-app-group for user "alice"

 # How to run on local